Banque cantonale de Genève: Development

 In the years following the bail-out, the establishment returned to profitability.
-In 2013, the bank’s executives participated in the U.S. tax regularisation programme, aimed at helping the U.S. Department of Justice investigate tax and bank fraud.
+In 2013, the bank's executives participated in the U.S. tax regularisation programme, aimed at helping the U.S. Department of Justice investigate tax and bank fraud.
 The institution was placed in category 2, designating banks not incriminated by the US Department of Justice, but which have American customers who could have violated US tax law.

 In 2016, BCGE celebrated its bicentenary by organising one event per month throughout the year, with special focus on Geneva's culture and economic history.
 For one of the events, BCGE is partnered with Handicap International to renovate the Broken Chair at the Place des Nations in the north of the city.

 In 2017, the institution modernised its capital structure: the three classes of shares offered by the bank (bearer, registered A and B shares) were replaced by a single class of registered shares.
 In February 2017, the bank capital consisted of 7.2 million registered shares with a face value of 50 francs.
 This amendment has no impact on the public authorities that are shareholders of the bank, but makes it possible to increase the transparency of individual shareholding and simplifies the exchange of the public float on the stock exchange.

 Legal form and governance

 The Banque Cantonale de Genève is a limited company subject to Swiss banking legislation.
 72.6% of the capital is held by the Geneva public authorities: the State of Geneva holds 44.3%, the city of Geneva holds 20.9%, while the Geneva municipalities hold 7.4%.
 It has the status of a cantonal bank within the meaning of Article 3a of the Swiss Federal Act on Banks and Savings Banks of 8 November 1934.
 As such, it is a member of the Association of Swiss Cantonal Banks, a network of 24 cantonal banks present in Switzerland.
 As of 1 January 2017, its liabilities are no longer guaranteed by the State of Geneva.

 Since 2005, the bank has been administered by an 11-member board of directors.
 The composition is determined by law.

-In terms of corporate social responsibility (CSR), BCGE received the prize for gender diversity within its board of directors from “Cercle suisse des administratrices” (Swiss Circle of Women Directors) in 2017.
+In terms of corporate social responsibility (CSR), BCGE received the prize for gender diversity within its board of directors from "Cercle suisse des administratrices" (Swiss Circle of Women Directors) in 2017.
 In the same spirit, the bank carries out a salary review every two years to ensure equal pay for men and women.

 Activities

 Structure

-The bank's mission is to “contribute to the development of Geneva and its region”.
+The bank's mission is to "contribute to the development of Geneva and its region".
 At the same time, due to the diversification of its activities it addresses an international client base and carries out various activities by operating as a universal bank.

 From an organisational perspective, the company has divided its activities into eight divisions: General Management, Finance, Operations, Geneva, Corporate, International, Asset Management and Legal and compliance.
-The processing of transactions on the financial markets is organised from a trading room.
+The processing of transactions on the financial markets is organised from the bank dealing room.